wilsonsouto/wilsonsouto/README.md

 🎓 **Graduated in Systems Analysis and Development** – completed in 2022.

 I'm driven by a passion for continuous learning and self-improvement.
 I believe that staying curious and up-to-date is essential for becoming a skilled professional.
-To me, technology it’s a powerful tool to solve real-world problems and enhance people's lives.
+For me, technology it’s a powerful tool to solve real-world problems and enhance people's lives.
 My goal is to create impactful, meaningful solutions with code.

 🖱️ **Technical Skills:**
 Languages: C#, HTML, CSS/SASS, TypeScript, Bash